firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/dml-commands.md

 | `(<col1>[, <col2>][, ...])]`| A list of column names from `<table_name>` for the insertion.
 If not defined, the columns are deduced from the `<select_statement>`. |
 | `<select_statement>`<br>--OR--<br> `VALUES ([<val1>[, <val2>][, ...])]` | You can specify either a `SELECT` query that determines values to or an explicit list of `VALUES` to insert.|

-**Example: extracting partition values using the INSERT INTO command**
+#### Example&ndash;extracting partition values using INSERT INTO

-In some cases, your files, stored on AWS S3, may be organized in partitions.
-Assume we have files with the following paths in S3:
+In some cases, your files in Amazon S3 may be organized in partitions as shown in the example below.

 ```
 s3://my_bucket/xyz/2018/01/part-00001.parquet